 - They don’t speak English very well.

-- We recommend that you hire from an authorised agency to ensure they have insurance in case of an emergency.
+- We recommend that you hire from an authorized agency to ensure they have insurance in case of an emergency.

-- As respect, please don't refer to them as 'porter', but call them by their names.
+- As a respect, please don’t refer to them as ‘porter’, but call them by their names.